-- File-system consistent: File-system consistency is achieved without any additional tools or configurations.
-File-system consistency ensures that no file system writes were lost during the backup process. - Application consistent: vRanger engages the Microsoft VSS to put supported applications into a consistent state during a backup.
+- Crash consistent: A crash-consistent backup is analogous to pulling the plug on a server and then backing up the data.
+The state of the data that is being backed up with respect to the users of the data is indeterminate.
+Restoring a crash-consistent image is equivalent to rebooting a server after a hard shutdown. - Application consistent: vRanger engages the Microsoft VSS to put supported applications into a consistent state during a backup.
 This option ensures that all application writes requests in the machines memory are committed to disk before the snapshot is taken, which means that the application and data can be reliably recovered from the backup archive.